-A 1,464 sq. ft. addition to existing garage is proposed for the site.
-There is a house and detached garage located on the site at this time.
+A 1,406 sq. ft. remodel is proposed for the site.
+There is one house with a total square footage of 2,671 and a shed located on the site at this time.
+After construction is complete the total square footage of the structure will be 4,077.